wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-administrative-roles-microsoft-365/includes/9-delegate-admin-roles-to-partners.md

 To remove an administrator role in Windows PowerShell, at the command prompt, type the following cmdlet, and then press Enter:

 ```
-Remove-MsolRoleMember -RoleName “nameofrole” –RoleMemberEmailAddress “useremailaddress”
+Remove-MsolRoleMember -RoleName "nameofrole" –RoleMemberEmailAddress "useremailaddress"
 ```

 ### Delegating roles to partners

 If you don't have in-house administrators, you can outsource your administration to a Microsoft partner.
 For example, if your organization is small and doesn't need specialized IT administration roles, you might rely on a Microsoft partner to provide IT administrative functionality.

-Outsourcing your administration to a Microsoft partner is referred to in MIcrosoft 365 as delegated administration.
+Outsourcing your administration to a Microsoft partner is referred to in Microsoft 365 as delegated administration.
 It begins by a partner sending your organization an email message requesting that you give them permission to act as an administrator on your behalf.

 To accept the delegated administration offer, you should complete the following steps: